 In these Foundations of Modern Witchcraft articles, I will share what I learned on my quest to discover the answers to the following questions: Who is this fellow Hermes Trismegistus?
 What does Hermetic Philosophy teach?
-What does that cosmology include both the Goddess and the God?
-How did this Egyptian philosophy find its way into British Wicca?
+How does that cosmology include both the Goddess and the God?
 Where do the “Seven Hermetic Principles” actually come from?
-And why are the foundations of Hermeticism important to Modern Witchcraft today?
+How did this Egyptian philosophy find its way into British Wicca? and why is that important to Modern Witchcraft today?

 Who is this fellow Hermes Mercurius Trismegistus?

 Surprise, surprise!
 Like many of the world’s legendary religious figures, Hermes Mercurius Trismegistus likely never physically existed.
 This is the Greek name for the Egyptian whom legends claim was either the god Thoth himself, or merely an ancient sage who received a vision from the Ibis-headed God of knowledge, magic and writing.
 This name translates as “thrice-greatest Hermes.”
 Thrice Great was a common Egyptian epithet for Thoth at the time.
 Philosophers in Alexandria, being both Egyptian by heritage, and educated in Greek philosophy, conflated Thoth with the Greek God Hermes, or by his Roman name, Mercury.